eficode-academy/ca-project/README.md

 You spent the day yesterday getting access to the building.
 You know now how to both obtain lunch and relieve any pressures such a feast might impose on you.

-You've got your state-of-the-art laptops booted and are ready to make the world a better place.
+You've got your state-of-the-art laptop booted and are ready to make the world a better place, To innovate!
-To innovate!
 To use all the skills you've gathered while studying at the university.

 ## Speak of the devil